Twitter is a fun platform for engaging with people through tweets and commenting on people’s tweets.

 - Click the search bar at the top.

-- Locate Twitter and click the Update button.
+- Locate Twitter and tap the “Update“ button.

 Open Twitter and try tweeting.

 Clearing your cached cookies and corrupted cache can help Twitter to upload your tweets and boost its performance.